Fourth Dynasty of Egypt: Rulers

-Summary
+Summary of Listed Kings

 Sneferu

 Sneferu, lauded as "Bringer of Beauty", "Master of All Justice", and "Ruler of Lower and Upper Nile", was the first pharaoh of the fourth dynasty.
-He descended from a family in Middle Egypt that lived near Hermopolis, and most likely ascended to the throne by marrying a royal heiress.
+He descended from a family in Middle Egypt that lived near the city of Hermopolis, and most likely ascended to the throne by marrying a royal heiress.
 There is still debate as to who his father was, with the credit often being given to Huni, but this cannot be confirmed due to the break in dynasties.
 His mother, Meresankh I was either a lesser wife or concubine of Huni.

-Egypt in the Third Millennium BC was, by all accounts, a land of peace and plenty.
-Elites commonly ate fattened ducks and geese, and they wore fine white linens.

 Until his reign, Egyptian kings were thought to be worldly incarnations of Horus, obtaining total deification exclusively in death.
-Sneferu was the first king to proclaim that he was the embodiment of Ra, another sun deity.
-Khufu would pursue his father's path, taking the name Son of the Sun God.
+Sneferu was the first king to proclaim that he was the embodiment of Ra, a sun deity.